MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

 1. Select the **Run history** tab, and check the **Observed resource instance count**.

-1. Monitor the utilization and the number of instances for a few minutes.
+1. Monitor the utilization and the number of instances.
+It takes about 15 minutes for the number of instances to increase.

     >**Note**: You may need to **Refresh** the page.